patrickmmartin/errorcodeNX/article.md

 {
     ...
 }
 ```

 Error_code  desirable properties
 --------------------------------------------------

-An _error_code_  has a number of good properties, in addition to be a familiar type to all C/c++ programmers.
+An _error_code_  has a number of good properties, in addition to being a familiar type to all C/c++ programmers.

 * it is a built in type - and has the correct sense: the comparison ```if (error)``` will test for presence of an error condition.
 * Safe for concurrent access
-* TODO(PMM) how does it printf, stream?
 * Globally registered, the linker handles it [standard section, dynamic loading etc.] [If patching your binary is your thing, then enjoy, but please aware what implications that process had]
-* Suitable for use as an opaque _identity_ value
 * Yet if the content is a printable string constant, (which we strongly recommend) then inherently it supports printing for logging purposes.
+TODO(PMM) how does it printf, stream when NULL?

 Error_code usage examples - "C style"
 -------------------------------------

 As a consequence of these good properties, we can see the following styles are available.
-Example: error conditions can be composed manually with little effort and a clean style

 ### Code Sample: manual error handling (Mozilla style)